ymadzhunkov/blog/about.md

 If you are interested in me, check out my [resume]({{ site.url }}/{{ site.baseurl }}/assets/ymadzhunkov_cv.pdf) and contact me by e-mail.

-If you are interested how I make my resume in LaTeX, checkout it''s [repository in github](https://github.com/ymadzhunkov/cv)
+If you are interested how I make my resume in LaTeX, checkout it's [repository in github](https://github.com/ymadzhunkov/cv)